Elle-LP/Panspectric-Network/data/Data Sharing Network/Early Help Module.md

 The Early Help Module is a Qlik Sense App, linked with Insight Bristol (Bristol's Integrated Analytics Hub) with a contact email of Avon and Somerset Police (18 p.58) [[Qlik Sense]]

+The Think Family database operates through this application as advised on page 58 of https://www.proceduresonline.com/bristol/cs/user_controlled_lcms_area/uploaded_files/Families%20in%20Focus%20Operational%20Guidance%20v2.pdf

-Think this relates to social care data systems.
-Thsi is using the social care professions to collect data referring to some of the things below.
+Focuses on social care aspects using social care professions whereby the data below (not extensive) is collected.
 The Family Action Plan also includes information on Crime, ASB and school attendance.

 [[Professional Referrals]] (15)